DataDog/jenkins-datadog-plugin/README.md

 ## Customization
 From the global configuration page, at `Manage Jenkins -> Configure System`.
 * Blacklisted Jobs
-	* A comma-separated list of job names that should not monitored. (eg: susans-job,johns-job,prod-release).
+	* A comma-separated list of job names that should not monitored. (eg: susans-job,johns-job,prod_folder/prod_release).

 From a job specific configuration page
 * Custom tags